OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 .. avembed:: Exercises/PL/TailRecursion.html ka
    :long_name: Tail Recursion

-Continuation Passing Style
+Continuation-Passing Style
 --------------------------

 **Tail-call elimination or optimization** (TCO) automatically removes tail calls.
-Two question immediately arise.
+Two questions immediately arise.
 Why would we want to do this?
 Assuming we understand why, how could it be done?